 The WCC space hosts many events throughout the year that bring together students and faculty to learn, share, and improve their writing and communication skills.

 If you are interested in scheduling a workshop, please send an email to firstname.lastname@example.org with the following information:

 We will get back to you to develop a plan and identify a time for the workshop you requested.

 In the past, the WCC has hosted Weekly Write-Ins, where faculty, graduate, and professional students can come together for dedicated time to focus on writing your dissertation, research, grants, or other projects.
-This writing group meets on Mondays from 5:00 p.m. - 8:00 p.m. online via GoToMeeting starting on Monday, September 9.
+Please email email@example.com if you are interested in this service.

 The end of the semester always means long nights and late night food cravings.
-Come join us on Nov.19, 2019 (time tbd) for focused time to finish up your writing and communication projects with consultants and pizza on hand to help.
+Come join us on at the end of the semester for focused time to finish up your writing and communication projects with consultants and pizza on hand to help.

 KLNAP is an event where students can come to the center to work, write, and get feedback in a productive studio atmosphere.
 We do not have scheduled appointments during that time.
 Rather, students walk in and start working, and our writing consultants walk around the room having conversations with writers as needed.
 Students are welcome to bring in work for any of their classes.